La MaMa Experimental Theatre Club: A theatre for the playwright

 As opposed to Caffe Cino, which was focused on creating a specific atmosphere or clientele, La MaMa's primary focus was on the playwright.
-Stewart was interested in the people behind the work, and often didn't even read the plays.
-She relied on what she called "beeps", or "clicks", a hunch or feeling she got when meeting people and deciding whether or not to produce work with them.
+Stewart was interested in the people behind the work, and often never even read the plays.
+She relied on feelings she got when meeting people and deciding whether or not to produce work with them.

 In the early years, Stewart housed and fed playwrights and directors whenever possible.
-She acted as a mother; Jean-Claude van Itallie remembers his first meeting with Stewart:

-I never could have expected the warmth of Ellen's milk.
-She basically said to me, "Honey, you're home.
-This space is for you to put on plays."
-The combination of her kindness and her smile and the beauty of the space were overwhelming ...
-Ellen broadcast to the world that we were doing something important.
-We were her baby playwrights and she sat on us like eggs that would hatch.
-She told us that what we were doing mattered, and we wouldn't get confirmation on that anywhere else.
+She acted as a mother; Jean-Claude van Itallie said "we were her baby playwrights and she sat on us like eggs that would hatch.
+She told us that what we were doing mattered."
+In a 1997 interview, Stewart said of the playwrights in her group: "I call them my kids."

-In a 1997 interview, Stewart echoed this sentiment, saying of the playwrights in her group: "I call them my kids."
-Not only did Stewart create a nurturing environment for the playwright, but La MaMa's space itself was an appealing blank canvas in its early years.
-One artist recalled that the space, "imposed no aesthetic, made no artistic suggestions."
-La MaMa was considered by many playwrights to be more inviting that other Off-Off-Broadway theatres.

 In 1963, Stewart created a policy of exclusively presenting new plays, producing a new play each week.
 She also began ringing a bell before each production, welcoming the audience with, "Welcome to La MaMa dedicated to the playwright and all aspects of the theatre.
 Tonight we present ..."